 It is the rare toddler that eagerly gives up a desired toy or snack to share with another child.
 Yup; your child isn’t any different from the great majority of kids out there.
 You may even have witnessed the “grab-and-go” move, where they take a toy from another child and then quickly escape to…… Continue reading The Secret to Teaching Young Children to Share

 I can’t take it any longer.
-If I hear one more professional on YouTube say that the difficulties begin when your child enters school, I am gonna cry.
+If I hear one more professional on YouTube say that the difficulties begin when your gifted child enters school, I am gonna cry.
 Real tears.
 For those younger kids.
 And their parents.
-CNN just ran a story in which a psychologist suggested not telling kids that they are “that special”.
-To…… Continue reading What Psychologists Just Don’t Get About Raising Gifted Toddlers
+CNN just ran a story in which a psychologist suggested not telling kids that they are “that special”.…… Continue reading What Psychologists Just Don’t Get About Raising Gifted Toddlers

 These days I am getting pretty…lazy.
 My go-to items are designed so that children automatically improve their grasp or their posture without my intervention.
 I am always searching for easy carryover strategies to share with parents too.
 As with most things in life, easy is almost always better than complicated.
 My recent fave piece of…… Continue reading Boost Pincer Grasp With Tiny Containers